-Laurence Herbert Baker was born in the June quarter of 1893 in Rayleigh, Essex.
-His parents Herbert Baker and Elizabeth Duncombe married in 1893 in Rochford, Essex.
+Laurence Herbert Baker was born in the June quarter of 1893 in Rayleigh, Essex (General Records Office show name as Lawrence).
+His parents Herbert Baker and Elizabeth Dunton married in 1893 in Rochford, Essex.
 They were both from Essex, his father born in Rayleigh, and his mother in Chadwell Heath.
 They had eight children; Laurence was the eldest; his siblings were Ethel, William, Annie, Alice, Elsie, John and Mabel.

 In 1901 the family, with five children, is living in High Street, Rayleigh, Essex.
 His father Herbert is a carpenter, on his own account.
 Laurence is aged 7.

 They are still in High Street in 1911, now with eight children.
 His father is a carpenter and joiner; Lawrence is 17, a labourer.

 Unfortunately, his service record has not survived, but it is known that Laurence enlisted in Warley, Essex.
 He was serving in the 18th Bn King’s (Liverpool) Regiment in June 1917, when the battalion was in the Dickebusch area of the Ypres salient.

 On 20th June 1917 Pte Laurence Herbert Baker was killed in action, at the age of 24.